 Patricia Risica, Associate Professor of Behavioral and Social Sciences, Associate Professor of Epidemiology, Center for Health Promotion and Health Equity (CHPHE) is the course facilitator.
 Dr. Risica will be available for one-on-one communication in person and by phone.
 Session Faculty will be available to answer questions using the Canvas online “Discussion” mechanism.

 The course is comparable to an on-campus course in terms of time and effort.
 Modules are comprised of multiple sessions.
 Each session is approximately equivalent to a 50-minute in-class session.
-Students should anticipate spending at least 50 minutes per session viewing online material, watching online lectures, and completing online activities.
-Examinations for each module are designed to be up to 90 minutes in length.
-In addition, students should expect to spend an additional 90 minutes per module participating in an online discussion forum with faculty from that module.
-Additional time will be spent reading the required materials, including the textbook, and working on assigned material for each session.
+Therefore, you should anticipate spending at least 50 minutes per session viewing online material and completing online activities.
+Examinations for each module are designed to be up to 45 minutes in length.
+Additional time will be spent working on assigned material for each session.
 Overall, the time requirements for each module vary, but should average 5-6 hours for completion including the assessment, for an overall 35-40 hours for the course.

-Each module includes an objective exam based on information and knowledge related to that module.
+Exams: Each module includes an objective exam based on information and knowledge related to that module.
 The exams are submitted on Canvas and students will receive feedback within a calendar week on responses.
 Students must pass every question in the module.
 If a student does not pass the first assessment, a second assessment will be offered.
-A student can take the exam up to three times for each module.
+A student can take the exam assessments up to three times for each module.